GLIMS-RGI/rgi_user_guide/docs/welcome.md

 Global statistics 📊
 ^^^

-Basic statistics of RGI 7.0 and RGI 6.0.
+Comparison of RGI 7.0 with RGI 6.0.
 :::

 ::::